 The 2010s have seen some truly wonderful footballers represent Atletico, goalkeepers and strikers in particular, and it’s a marvel that they’ve remained competitive after losing them.
-Here’s a full XI of players that they’ve sold over the past decade.
+Here’s a full XI of players that they’ve sold over the past decade and a bit.

 GK: David de Gea

-Thibaut Courtois was the other obvious choice, but we’ve gone for his predecessor, who was a strong contender for being the best goalkeeper in the world throughout much of the 2010s.
+Given Thibaut Courtois was only ever a loanee, we’ve had no choice but to go for his predecessor, who was a strong contender for being the best goalkeeper in the world throughout much of the 2010s.

 CB: Lucas Hernandez